Updated 14 January 2018.

 - The number of foreign tourists in Mexico that die due to any cause in Mexico is minuscule and the numbers are comparable to tourist deaths in the US and Europe.

 - The homicide rate in New Orleans, St. Louis, Detroit and Washington D.C. is higher than any city in Mexico including Ciudad Juarez.

 - More than a million Americans live in Mexico.
 There are lots of Canadians and others residing in Mexico too.

 - 21 million foreign tourists visit Mexico every year.
 More than 99.9995% come home safe.
 Foreign tourism is up year over year and 80 to 85% of tourists to Mexico come from the USA.

 - Lynn has been making the drive to and from the US about once every five to six weeks, most often alone, without incident since 2007.

 At this time, Banamichi and the Rio Sonora are trouble free.
-We live in Banamichi full time and we feel safer here than we do in most cities in the US.
+We have lived in Banamichi full time for 10 years and we feel safer here than we do in most cities in the US.
 The people here are honest, friendly and hard working.
 They know us and watch out for us and our guests.